Part of the “One Book, One Philadelphia Series” on Cold Mountain Sponsored by the Free Library of Philadelphia

 Reception or Dinner immediately following exclusively for Bronze Partners of FPRI

 (Must be reserved at least 2 business days in advance)

-If you encounter any issues in trying to register for the event, please [email protected] call us at (215) 732-3774.
+If you encounter any issues in trying to register for the event, please contact email@example.com or call us at (215) 732-3774.

 Walter A. McDougall - Walter A. McDougall is the Ginsburg-Satell Chair of FPRI's Center for the Study of America and the West.
 He is also the Co-Chair of FPRI’s Madeleine and W.W.
 Keen Butcher History Institute, Chairman of FPRI Board of Advisors, and sits on the Board of Editors for FPRI’s journal, Orbis.
 He is the Alloy-Ansin Professor of International Relations and Professor of History at the University of Pennsylvania.

 Gregory J. W. Urwin - Senior Fellow - Center for the Study of America and the West

 Dr. Gregory J.W.
 Urwin is a Senior Fellow in FPRI's Center for the Study of America and the West.
 He is a military historian whose work spans the American War of Independence through World War 2.